Skip to main content Skip to secondary navigation

 PWR 1MO: Imagining Technology: The Rhetoric of Humans and Machines

-By focusing largely on imaginative narratives, we’ll explore larger questions, including the role of the worker in an industrial society, environmental consequences of technology, and the relations between technology, race, gender, and social class.
-Looking at critics such as Leo Marx, Thomas Hughes, and Rosalind Williams, who explore the cultural and sociological implications of images of technology, we will develop our own arguments about technology and imagination.
-You may research your own interests.
-Past student projects have included arguments about the way that the Apollo missions shaped the visual imagination of outer space, essays comparing how lucid dreaming is imagined in film and in scientific papers, and topics that consider a myriad of ethical questions about AI raised by science fiction.
+Building on the work of scholars such as Leo Marx, Thomas Hughes, and Ruha Benjamin, who teach us how to map the cultural meanings of technology through imaginative sources, you will develop your own arguments.
+Past student projects have included research on how the Apollo missions shaped the visual imagination of interior design in the US, essays comparing how lucid dreaming is imagined in film and in scientific papers, and topics that consider a myriad of ethical questions about AI raised by science fiction.

 Major Assignments